 Timing belts are typically found in car engine and function as mechanical drivers.
 These belts provide more friction owing to the toothed surface found towards the inner edges.
 Its main function is aiding the inner workings of the internal combustion engine.

 Timing belts prevent the wear and tear of pistons and valves.
 These particular belts are essential to the smooth working of a car’s engine, and any damage can cause the cause to break down or stop working altogether.

 A belt tensioner is essentially a pulley as well.
 It works on a spring mechanism or by being mounted on central pivot whose bearing can be adjusted readily.
 This help in maintaining the tension that is exerted on the engine of the car.

 Moreover, spring tensioners are used to adjust tension automatically along with maneuvering the pivot.
-Both components, in turn, keep the tension taut on serpentine tension belts to keep the various components of the engine running.
+Both components, in turn, keep the tension taut on serpentine tension belts to keep the various components of

 Whether you drive regularly or are simply a car enthusiast, it is very important that you familiarize yourself with all the inner workings and components of your car.
 This makes it significantly easier to pinpoint any damage or faults if your car breaks down and makes your driving experience all the more insightful.